 The decision is based on the verdict of evaluation commission CONETEC which advised against incorporating the technology in Argentina.

 The resolution published in Argentina’s official bulletin today instructs the Subsecretariat of Medicine and Strategic Information to draw up a project within 30 days to create a new National Program for the Supervision of Health Technologies.
-It also requests the collaboration of Argentina’s Secretariat for Domestic Trade to «guarantee provision of Spinraza on the Argentine market at a reasonable price for the entire health system.» See resolution in Spanish.
+It also requests the collaboration of Argentina’s Secretariat for Domestic Trade to «guarantee provision of Spinraza on the Argentine market at a reasonable price for the entire health system.» See resolution in Spanish

 US$ 1 = ARS$ 73.77